seananderson/glmmfields/cran-comments.md

 ## Release summary

-This is a new version that is compatible the C++14 and StanHeaders 2.19.
+This is a new version that is compatible with updates to broom.mixed and dplyr

 ## Test environments

-* local OS X install, R 3.6.0
+* local OS X install, R 4.0.2
-* Ubuntu 14.04 (on travis-ci), devel
+* Ubuntu 16.04 (on travis-ci), devel
 * win-builder (devel)

 ## R CMD check results